Thrive Project: Basic Needs Grant

 Loaner Technology becomes available one week before the start of each semester.
 Technology is limited and available on a first-come come first serve basis.

-2. You must be enrolled in a minimum of 6 credit hours for the current semester you are applying for and declared a degree.
+• Must be enrolled in a minimum of 6 credit hours and a degree seeking student.